Skip to main content

 Empanadas

-These small, savory pastries are filled with a variety of ingredients, from ground beef and onions to chicken, ham and cheese, or vegetables.
-They are a popular snack or appetizer.
+Small savory pastries with all kinds of fillings: ground beef and onion, chicken, ham and cheese, or vegetables.
+Argentines eat them as a snack, a starter, or a quick meal.

 Locro